A Message from the Program Director

 - Transfer all required documents, summative evaluations and records to the advanced standing program within 60 days after the resident graduates from the Transitional Year Residency Program.

-Residents rotate monthly through a diverse curriculum of general surgery and internal medicine rotations, and gain experience in emergency medicine, ambulatory care and at least three months of electives of their choice.
+Residents rotate monthly through a diverse curriculum of general surgery and internal medicine rotations, and gain experience in emergency medicine, ambulatory care and at least two months of electives of their choice.
 Various elective options are provided to residents, including anesthesiology, neurology, research, surgery and surgery subspecialties, pulmonary medicine, obstetrics and gynecology, radiology and any other rotation discussed and agreed upon in conjunction with the Transitional Year Residency Program Director.

 Residents are also required to complete a month in ambulatory medicine and may choose between an internal medicine or general surgery ambulatory clinic.
 Resident training takes place at Vassar Brothers Medical Center (VBMC) in Poughkeepsie, NY, or Northern Dutchess Hospital (NDH) in Rhinebeck, NY.